dizzib/rkeys/readme.md

 ### functions

-The first word of a command determines its function:
+The first word of a command can determine its function:

 id: command | function
 ------------|---------